-Placement Exams for English
+Placement Exams for English (Effective Fall 2014)

-Traditional students who have not met the appropriate competencies English are required to take UNV-100.
+Traditional students who have not met the appropriate competencies for English are required to take UNV-100.
 Students wishing to waive this prerequisite course can select one of the following options which will allow them to register directly into ENG-105.

-Course Prerequisite Requirement Options

-1. AP English Coursework on the student's

-HS transcript.

-ENG-105 Passing grade for UNV-100.

-3. Receive a score of 550 or higher on the

-Prerequisites critical reading section of the College

-Board SAT TM Reasoning Test taken

-March 2005 to June 2011.

-4. Receive a score of 500 or higher on the
+Course Prerequisite Requirement Options ENG-105 Prerequisites AP English Coursework on the student's HS transcript.
+Passing grade for UNV-100.
+Receive a score of 550 or higher on the critical reading section of the College Board SATTM Reasoning Test taken March 2005 to June 2011.
+Receive a score of 500 or higher on the critical reading section of the College Board SATTM Reasoning Test effective Summer/Fall 2011.

-Course Prerequisite Requirement Options
+Course Pre Prerequisite Requirement Options

-critical reading section of the College

-Board SAT TM Reasoning Test effective

-Summer/Fall 2011.

 5. Receive a score of 680 or higher on the

 writing section of the SAT Reasoning

 Test taken March 2005 or later.

 6. Receive a score of 550 or higher on the

 verbal section of the College Board SAT

 I: Reasoning Test taken between April

 1995 and January 2005.

 7. Receive a score of 680 or higher on the

 College Board SAT II: Writing Test taken

 between May 1998 and January 2005.

 8. Receive a score of 22 or higher on the

 enhanced ACT® English Test taken

 October 1989 or later.

 9. Receive a score of 70% on the GCU

 English Placement Exam.